What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Nucleus mesence-phalicus n. trigemini

-The skin of the frontal and temporal parts of the head, the skin of the face.
-Mucous membranes of the nasal and oral cavities, anterior 2/3 tongues, teeth, salivary glands, orbital organs, dura mater in the region of the anterior and middle cranial fossae
+Skin of the frontal and temporal parts of the head, facial skin.
+Mucous membranes of the nasal and oral cavities, anterior 2/3 of the tongue, teeth, salivary glands, organs of the orbit, dura mater of the brain in the region of the anterior and middle cranial fossae

 Nucleus pontinus n. trigemini